Schengen Visa Photo Requirements

 Photo Requirements Overview

 Your Schengen visa application requires two identical passport-style photographs meeting specific requirements.
-Photos that don't meet these standards may cause your application to be rejected or delayed.
+Photos that do not meet these standards may cause your application to be rejected or delayed.

 The requirements are standardized across all Schengen countries based on ICAO (International Civil Aviation Organization) guidelines.